railcore/railcore.github.io/hardware/leadscrew_couplers.md

 #### 4. Spring Coupler
 ![Spring Coupler](images/spring_coupler.jpg)

 These couplers are a common basic coupler.
 In testing they were louder than the others, and added Z-artifacts / banding.
+Not recommended.

 #### 5. Solid Coupler
 ![Solid Coupler](images/solid_coupler.jpg)